Lo0py-png/poraMapsSDK/README.md

 ### **Project Maintenance**

-- **Last Update**: Integrated and updated in [Month, Year].
+- **Last Update**: Integrated and updated in [Dec, 2024].
 Regular updates are performed to keep the SDK and its integrations current with the latest features and security patches.
 - **Community Support**: Active community forums and official support channels are available for troubleshooting and feature requests.

 ### **Implementation Details**